teresitaya/doc-site/README.md

 Follow these steps to get the project up and running on your local machine:

-1. **Clone the repository:** Use the command `git clone https://itopiadev@dev.azure.com/itopiadev/docs-site/_git/acium-int-docs` to clone the repository to your local machine.
+1. **Clone the repository:** Use the command `git clone https://github.com/teresitaya/doc-site.git` to clone the repository to your local machine.

-2. **Navigate into the directory:** Use the command `cd acium-int-docs` to navigate into the directory of the cloned repository.
+2. **Navigate into the directory:** Use the command `cd doc-site` to navigate into the directory of the cloned repository.

 3. **Install dependencies:** Use the command `npm install` to install all the necessary dependencies for the project.